DlnyaMazhari/ecommerce-reviews/README.md

 Errors are logged to the console and a generic error message is sent to the client with a 500 status code.

 ### Database Connection
 The project uses MongoMemoryServer for an in-memory database during development/testing, which is set up in config/database.ts.
-For production, it connects to a MongoDB instance specified in the DATABASE_URL environment variable.